 When planning your itinerary, inevitably you'll wonder what to eat in Hokkaido.
-From “Very delicious!” to “This is a bit strange,” Hokkaido is a treasure trove of unique food, known for its seafood, fruits, vegetables, dairy products, and other fresh farm produce.
+From “Very delicious!” to “This is a bit different,” Hokkaido is a treasure trove of unique food, known for its seafood, fruits, vegetables, dairy products, and other fresh farm produce.

 These culinary delights attract tourists from all over the world, so we asked tourists from abroad to share what are the must-eat foods in Hokkaido.

 *The following are the personal impressions of those interviewed.